cchdo/r2r-ctd/README.md

   - [X] collect "cast info" (there is a bunch that goes in here)
   - [X] write a record in the geoCSV
   - [X] make seabird output products (dockerized sbe software)

+Progress as of 2025-07-28
+* All major components are complete with the exception of checking for missing time/bounds on the breakout itself
+* Documentation needs to be made
+* Perhaps some polishing of the main() function should be done, mostly getting the xml manipulation put someplace nice.

 Progress as of 2025-07-23
 * A longish break to recover from an injury...